serverscom/AutomaticMaintenance/docs-additional/Configuration.md

 * TestCommands
 * FinallyCommands

-Each attribute is usually a name of a PowerShell script, located in a "ScriptBlocks" folder in the module's folder.
+Each attribute is usually a name of a PowerShell script, located in a `ScriptBlocks` folder in the module's folder.
 See more about these commands [here](Step-Commands.md)

 ### Workload-specific attributes
 #### HV-SCVMM